 - Child protection is part of this definition and refers to activities undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
 This includes harm that occurs inside or outside the home, including online. - Abuse is a form of maltreatment of a child, and may involve inflicting harm or failing to act to prevent harm.
-Appendix A explains the different types of abuse. - Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - Sharing of nudes and semi-nudes (also known as sexting or youth-produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
-This also includes pseudo-images that are computer-generated images that otherwise appear to be a photograph or video. - Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+Appendix A explains the different types of abuse. - Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development. - Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
 When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with. - Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
 However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis.
+We will decide what's appropriate and which terms to use on a case-by-case basis. - This policy is developed in line with advice from local safeguarding partnerships who make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs.